riyaships/PotterKata/README.md

 ## Features

+- Calculations to support discounts for single copy of the full series
-- Calculations to support discount calculation
+- Calculations to support discounts for bulk purchase of various books in the series
-- Scalable data models for the enhancements and necessary wrappers
--